now-examples/basics/php-7/README.md

-# PHP 7 Hello World
+# PHP 7

 In this example we will be deploying a simple "Hello World" example with PHP.

 ### Getting started with PHP

-- Create a `index.php` file with the following HTML code:
+- Create a `index.php` file with the following code:

 ```
 <?php echo "Hi from Now Lambda"; ?>